Grain Free Dog Food Linked to Heart Disease

 The Grain-Free Marketing Trend

 For some dogs, grain-free dog food may be easier to digest versus the dog food choices with grains.
 Another reason dog food companies started the grain-free marketing trend was to help dogs with weight issues.
-Weight issues can lead to more diseases and even injuries.
+Being overweight can lead to more diseases and even injuries.

 Every dog requires a different diet to meet their individual needs.
 Work with your dog’s veterinarian to find the best diet that will work for you and your dog.
 See my list of Recommended Dog Foods that aren’t grain-free below.